hephaestus-compiler-project/types-bug-study-artifact/README.md

 method/function calls, LoCs) associated with the bug with ID `bug_id`.

-* `data/iterations/iter/{groovy,java,kotlin,scala}.txt`: Bugs analyzed in each
+* `data/iterations/iter/{groovy,java,kotlin,scala}.txt`: Bugs analyzed in the
 iteration `iter`.
 Each line contains two entries (comma separated):
 (1) the URL pointing to the bug report, and (2) the URL pointing to the fix of the bug.

-* `data/collection`: The entire dataset produced by the _post-filtering_ step of our bug collection approach.
+* `data/collection/`: This is the entire dataset of bugs produced after applying the _post-filtering_ step of our bug collection approach.

-## Details Regarding Categorization
+## Details Regarding the Proposed Categorization

 The documentation of our categorizations
-(i.e., symptoms, bug causes and test case characteristics) can be found in our OOPSLA paper or can be viewed through the `docs/index.html` file. # TODO
+(i.e., symptoms, bug causes, error types, and test case characteristics) can be found in our OOPSLA paper or can be viewed through your browser by opening the `docs/index.html` file.

 # Step-by-Step Instructions

-In the following section, we provide scripts that reproduce the results presented in the paper using the dataset from the `data/` directory.
+In the following section, we provide instructions for reproducing the results presented in the paper using the data coming from the `data/` directory.

 ## Collecting Bugs & Fixes (Section 2.1)

-Run the following script to print the results of our bug collection phases.
+Run the following script to print statistics related to our bug collection phases.
 Specifically, the script reproduces Table 1.

 ```bash